Psy-Fer/SquiggleKit/README.md

 ### MotifSeq

-**Nanopore adapter identification**

-Building an adapter model:

-    scrappie squiggle adapter.fa > adapter.model

-Identify stalls in signal using segmenter:

-    python segmenter.py -s signals.tsv.gz -ku -j 100 > signals_stall_segments.tsv

-Identifying nanopore adapters in signal up stream of identified stalls from segmenter:

-    python MotifSeq.py -s signals.tsv.gz --segs signals_stall_segments.tsv -a adapter.model > signals_adapters.tsv

 **Find kmer motif:**

-Building an adapter model:

-fasta format for scrappie:
+fasta format for model:

+>my_kmer.fa

     >my_kmer_name
     ATCGATCGCTATGCTAGCATTACG

-Make the model from scrappie (available from ONT [here](https://github.com/nanoporetech/scrappie) ):

-    scrappie squiggle my_kmer.fa > scrappie_kmer.model

-find the best match to that kmer in the signal:
+find the best match to that k-mer in the signal:

-    python MotifSeq.py -s signals.tsv -m scrappie_kmer.model > signals_kmer.tsv
+    python MotifSeq.py -s signals.tsv -i my_kmer.fa > signals_kmer.tsv

 <p align="left"><img src="img/MotifSeq_fig.jpg" alt="MotifSeq" width="100%" height="100%"></p>

+## Limitations

+k-mer length should not really be below 12nt, below this things get hairy based on modelling

+The p-values and hit probabilities provided are based on loose modelling of negative background scores for a number of k-mers.
+It is currently only modelled on R9.4 model, not R10 or RNA.

 ## Acknowledgements

-I would like to thank the members of my lab, Shaun Carswell, Kirston Barton, Hasindu Gamaarachchi, Kai Martin, Tansel Ersavas, and Martin Smith, from the Genomic Technologies team from the [Garvan Institute](https://www.garvan.org.au/) for their feedback on the development of these tools.
+I would like to thank the members of my lab, Shaun Carswell, Kirston Barton, Hasindu Gamaarachchi, Kai Martin, Tansel Ersavas, Brent Bevear, Jillian Hammond, and Martin Smith, from the Genomic Technologies team from the [Garvan Institute](https://www.garvan.org.au/) for their feedback on the development of these tools.

 ## License